 Blueberries are relatively easy to look after.
-Keep the compost moist, but not soaking wet, and don’t allow the compost to dry out.
-If you can, water blueberries with rainwater, not with tap water, unless you have no alternative in a drought (tap water will raise the pH level and blueberries like acidic conditions.
+Keep the compost or soil moist, but not soaking wet.
+Don’t allow it to dry out between waterings.
+Water plants with rainwater, not tap water, unless you have no alternative in a drought.
+Tap water will raise the pH level and blueberries like acidic conditions.

-Ensure the soil has a constant pH of 5.5 or lower, to avoid problems.
-Check the pH of the soil in spring and add sulphur chips if the pH needs to be lowered.
+Ensure the soil stays at pH of 5.5 or lower, to avoid problems.
+Check the pH of the soil in spring and add sulphur chips if it needs lowering.
 This shouldn’t be necessary with container-grown plants provided ericaceous fertiliser and rainwater are used.

 Feed container plants every month using a liquid fertiliser formulated for ericaceous (lime-hating) plants, following the manufacturer’s recommendations.

-Pruning is rarely needed in the first two years, but after that you should prune in late February to early March.
-Once you start pruning, you should aim to remove a proportion of old wood every year to keep the plant productive.
+Pruning is rarely needed in the first two years.
+After that you should prune in late February to early March.
+Once you start pruning, you should aim to remove a quarter of old wood at the base every year to keep the plant productive.

 Read more about pruning and growing blueberries

-Plant in moist, well-drained, acidic soil.
+Plant in a moist, well-drained, acidic soil.
 Blueberries prefer light soils rather than heavy clays.
 Choose a sunny, sheltered spot.
 While blueberries are tolerant of shade, better crops (and autumn colour) are obtained in the sun.

-Blueberries are very fussy about soil acidity, and they will not grow well if planted in the wrong type of soil.
-Soil acidity can be measured by a pH meter, which you can buy from DIY stores, or garden centres.
+Blueberries are very fussy about soil acidity.
+They will not grow well if planted in alkaline soil.
+Soil acidity can be measured by a pH testing kit.
+You can buy these from most garden centres.
 The pH of your soil needs to be pH 5.5 or lower for blueberries to thrive.
-If your soil is higher than this, you can lower the pH by adding sulphur chips well in advance of planting.
+If your soil is marginally higher than this, you can try lowering the pH by adding sulphur chips well in advance of planting.

-If your pH is higher than 8, there is little you can do to lower the pH and you’ll be best to plant blueberries in a container.
+If your pH is higher you’ll be best to plant blueberries in a container.
 Container cultivation is often best if your soil is a heavy clay too.

-While some blueberry cultivars (or types) can produce a good crop on their own, all yield much more heavily if planted near another different cultivar.
+While some blueberry cultivars can produce a good crop on their own, all yield much more heavily if planted near another, different cultivar.
 Check the labels on the plants when you buy.

 Growing in containers